The creative benefits of a dip outdoors

-People who recommend swimming for exercise are often unaware of the strain it can cause.
+People who recommend swimming for exercise benefits are often unaware of the strain it can cause.
 Few swimmers are free from the tendency to fix joints, compress the spine and overdo the breathing.

 It’s easy to see that swimming lengths with the face out of the water, which most ‘recreational’ swimmers in UK do, strains the neck and back and restricts breathing.
 But the sort of stuff that ‘fitness’ swimmers do, using the competitive strokes, is probably just as likely to cause problems somewhere along the line, particularly if it’s done in high quantities.